 Mock questions of each section

-4. Now, the actual test starts.
-A screen given below will appear.
-Read questions, answer, skip or mark for review, as you think is better and proceed with ‘Save & Next’ button for next question.
-You can visit a question back by clicking on the numbers under the question palette.
+4. The actual test begins.
+Read the questions, answer, skip or mark for review, and proceed with ‘Save & Next’ button for the next question.
+Candidates can visit a question back by clicking on the numbers under the question palette.

-5. As and when you will attempt the MCQs, all the Non-MCQs will appear.
+5. As and when candidates will attempt the MCQs, all the Non-MCQs will appear.
 This section is a bit different; you have to read the passage which has alternative summaries.
 Candidates have to choose the best sequence fit for the question.
 Candidates can select the numbers as provided or can type the same from their keyboard.
 After you answered all the questions, if you have time- review your answers or wait for 60 minutes to get over and next section to appear.

-The CAT 2017 Mock Test will have a similar pattern for attempting other sections i.e. Data Interpretation & Logical Reasoning and Quantitative Ability.
+The CAT 2018 Mock Test will have a similar pattern for attempting other sections i.e. Data Interpretation & Logical Reasoning and Quantitative Ability.
 It will follow the same procedure to attempt or mark the answers.
 Candidates must note that they will not be allowed to review any section once the time is over.
-After all the sections are complete, in the end, students will have to click on Submit tab to submit their test.
+After all the sections are complete, in the end, candidates will have to click on Submit tab to submit their test.
 In the last after the duration of 180 minutes is over, a screen with summary will appear.
 This will have a total number of answered questions, unanswered questions, or questions left for review.
-You will also see a Feedback form, where you will be asked to enter your feedback about the test.
+You will also see a Feedback form, where candidates will be asked to enter their feedback about the test.
 Enter the details as like, and click on submit.

-CAT Mock Test Facts
+Facts about CAT Mock Test

-Questions are mix of MCQ and Non-MCQ types - As per the CAT exam pattern, the questions per section are a mix of MCQs and Non-MCQs.
-For example, in the Verbal Ability and Reading Comprehension section, out of 34 questions, 24 are MCQs and 10 are non-MCQs.
-The navigation system is also similar to that of previous years.
+Both MCQs and Non-MCQs - As per the CAT exam pattern, the questions per section will be a mix of MCQs and Non-MCQs.
+For example, last year, the VARC section had 24 MCQs and 10 non-MCQs.
+The navigation system is also likely to be same as previous years.
 However, instead of intersection movements, candidates can visit any question by clicking on the question number at the Question Palette.

-However, the candidates must note that the purpose of CAT Mock Test 2017 is to give you the impression of the test and the difficulty level, question types, numbers of MCQ and Non-MCQ may vary in the actual test.
+The purpose of CAT Mock Test 2018 is to provide the impression of the test.
+The difficulty level, question types, numbers of MCQs and Non-MCQs may vary in the actual test.